Alan Dowson tells The Non-League Paper he feared virus could kill him

 Images courtesy of The Non-League Paper

-Tagged Alan Dowson, Coronavirus, coronavirus crisis, Hampton and Richmond Borough, Kingstonian, Mark Harris, National League, Northern Premier League, The NLP, The Non-League Football Paper, The Non-League Paper Podcast, Vanarama National League, Walton & Hersham, Woking, Woking FC
+Tagged Football Association, Isthmian League, National League, Non-League, Northern Premier League, Southern League, The Football Assocation, The NLP, The Non-League Football Paper, The Non-League Paper Podcast, Vanarama National League